Developer Guide

 * * * |

-recruiter | search for candidates by specific criteria (e.g., skills) | quickly find suitable candidates for various roles |
+recruiter | search for candidates by specific criteria (e.g. status) | quickly find suitable candidates for various roles |

 * * |